Understanding Texas Comparative Negligence Laws

 Personal injuries occur due to a wide range of causes and factors.
 Every year, millions are injured in hazardous situations like car accidents, workplace accidents, unsafe premises, pedestrian accidents, and more.

 Call Thompson Law today if you were injured in an accident and are partially at fault.
-We understand the complexity of comparable negligence cases and will work to get you the compensation you deserve.
+We understand the complexity of Texas negligence laws and will work to get you the compensation you deserve.

 In terms of compensation, proportionate responsibility might look like this: